chrplr/PCBS/docs/representing-numbers-images-text.rst

 . . .

 (6) Modify the above program to print the binary representations of
-    every number between 0 and 255.
+    all the integers between 0 and 255.

 . . .

 .. code:: python

    def tobin(num):
+       """ Returns the binary represention (strings of bits) of a 0 <= num <= 255 """
        b7 = int(num/128) % 2
        b6 = int(num/64)  % 2
        b5 = int(num/32)  % 2